joshuaisaact/Chrome-auto-refresher/README.md

 - Optionally stop the auto-refresh when a specific word or phrase appears on the page.

 ## Versions
+- 1.2 - Interval value now saved between sessions (you'll need to run at least one auto-refresh to save it).
+Added a 'randomness' toggle that randomises the refresh interval by up to 10%.
 - 1.1 - Updated with alert, dark mode, background refresh
 - 1.0 - Refresher release